Does your organization have a clearly defined digital marketing strategy?

 This year we wanted to see if people are getting better at thinking strategically about their digital marketing objectives and putting that strategy into action.
 We asked anyone who works in digital marketing to take our survey on managing digital marketing, which we ran in partnership with the B2B Marketing Expo and the Marketing Technology Expo.

 Is a digital strategy essential?

-We all know why it's important to have a strategy and there are many day-to-day priorities and challenges which prevent us from formulating or delivering our plans.
+We all know why it's important to have a strategy and there are many day-to-day priorities and challenges that prevent us from formulating or delivering our plans.
 A digital strategy will also help with integration to avoid us creating a silo of digital resources and practice through digital transformation.

 Is a separate or integrated digital plan best?

 Although you may initially need a separate digital plan to help you create a strategy and get buy-in for investment in digital channels or to kick-start a digital transformation programme, it’s best to keep it well-integrated.
 That means supporting common business goals and keep them consistent with your brand and communication strategy.
 The long-term aim should be to integrate your digital plan into your marketing communications plan but with a separate plan, a practical interim approach, to gain 'traction'.